Top-rated local movers that handle Chicago to Fort Worth moves

 - Fort Worth’s population is about 67% less than Chicago.

-- Fort Worth's public transportation has a score of 3 out of 10 versus Chicago's higher score of 9.
+- Fort Worth’s public transportation score of 3 out of 10 is lower than Chicago’s score of 9.

 - Fort Worth is less walkable than Chicago with a score of 35 out of 100 vs Chicago’s 77 out of 100.

-- Fort Worth has a bike-friendliness score 39 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Fort Worth has a bike-friendliness score of 39 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Fort Worth’s crime rate is higher than Chicago with a score of 43.19 compared to Chicago’s 35.19.
 This means that Fort Worth neighborhoods are safer than 43.19% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.